-- The firm, with the support of the litigation funder Omni Bridgeway, is investigating bringing two class actions on behalf of persons and entities with proprietary interests in buildings in New Zealand, on which there is installed certain types of aluminium composite panel cladding with a combustible core comprised wholly or substantially of polyethylene.
-The proceedings are expected to be product liability claims against certain manufacturers of Alucobond and Vitrabond PE core cladding products.
+- The team, with the support of the global litigation funder Omni Bridgeway, have commenced a class action on behalf of persons and entities with proprietary interests in buildings in New Zealand, on which there is installed certain types of aluminium composite panel cladding with a combustible core comprised wholly or substantially of polyethylene (“PE”).
+The proceedings have been filed in the High Court in Auckland.

 New Zealand Retail Property Group Limited

 Vodafone New Zealand Limited

 - Acting for Napier City Council in relation to a proceeding issued against its indemnifier seeking judgment for indemnity in relation to a negligence/breach of statutory duty claim in respect of building work certification.
 The issue turns on the meaning of an exclusion clause which the indemnifier claims enables it to avoid liability entirely.

 - Acting for a private client, a German national and Canadian resident, in a tort claim alleging he and four other defendants were involved in a conspiracy to injure the plaintiff.

 - Acting for Vodafone New Zealand Limited in relation to a prosecution by the New Zealand Commerce Commission relating to the advertising of certain broadband products.